HyoungsungKim/Studying-ethereum/study-in-geth/docs/(For-lecture)Build-private-network-and-test.md

 > ^C
 ```
 - `eccpow1` is name of genesis file
+  - you can see `eccpow1.json` in directory
 - `chainID` is 12345.
 You can change it, but you have to avoid already defined `chainID`
 - You can exit using `ctrl` + `c`

-`chainId` is the most important part of this `.json`.
+`chainID` is the most important part of this process.
 Because, geth can recognize a network using `chainID`.
-In ethereum network, There are already defined `chainID`. you can see more detail from [here](https://github.com/ethereumbook/ethereumbook/issues/110)
+In ethereum network, There are already defined `chainIDs`. you can see more detail from [here](https://github.com/ethereumbook/ethereumbook/issues/110)

 ```
 0: Olympic; Ethereum public pre-release testnet